wazuh/wazuh-documentation/source/user-manual/reference/tools/agent_control.rst

 agent_control
 =============

-The agent_control program allows you to query the manager for information about any agent and also allows you to initiate a syscheck/rootcheck scan on an agent the next time it checks in.
+The agent_control program allows you to query the manager for information about any agent and also allows you to initiate a syscheck scan on an agent the next time it checks in.

 With this tool you can check the status of each available agent, which can be any of the following: